 - Red Pepper Flakes - these add great pepper flavor with subtle heat.
 If you want more spice, add a dash of chili powder too.

-Taco Toppings Ideas
+Shredded Beef Taco Topping Ideas

 - Shredded cheese